V-systems, holonomy Lie algebras and logarithmic vector fields: Introduction

 \section{Introduction}

+The theory of the hyperplane arrangements has a rich history and is known to be related to many areas of mathematics: combinatorics, topology, singularity theory and classical analysis, see the Introduction in \cite{OT}.

+It was the link with the singularity theory, which was the motivation to study the logarithmic vector fields for K. Saito, who introduced an important notion of a free arrangement \cite{Saito}.
+However, in spite of substantial work done since then in this area (mainly by Terao and his school, see e.g. recent paper \cite{A}) there is not much known about how large the class of free arrangements is.
+As Orlik and Terao wrote in \cite{OT}: ``It is an enduring mystery of the subject just what makes an arrangement free,'' which is still valid now.
+In particular, there is still not much evidence in favour of Terao's conjecture that freeness is a combinatorial property and depends only on the intersection lattice \cite{OT}.

-The $\vee$-systems are special finite covector configurations introduced in \cite{V1,V2} in relation with certain class of solutions of the generalized Witten-Dijkgraaf-Verlinde-Verlinde (WDVV) equations, playing a fundamental role in 2D topological field theory, $N=2$ SUSY Yang-Mills theory and the theory of Frobenius manifolds \cite{DVV, D1, MMM}.
+One of our main messages is that this problem may be closely related to the classification of the logarithmic Frobenius structures and $\vee$-systems, which is also a largely open problem, see the most recent discussion in \cite{SchV}.
+The $\vee$-systems are special finite covector configurations introduced in \cite{V1,V2} in relation with certain class of solutions of the generalized Witten-Dijkgraaf-Verlinde-Verlinde (WDVV) equations, playing a fundamental role in 2D topological field theory, $N=2$ SUSY Yang-Mills theory and the theory of Frobenius manifolds introduced by Dubrovin \cite{DVV, D1, MMM}.
+They can be defined as follows.

-Let $V$ be a complex vector space and $\mathcal{A}\subset V^*$ be a finite set of non-collinear vectors in the dual space $V^*$ (covectors) spanning $V^*$.
+Let $V$ be a complex vector space and $\mathcal{A}\subset V^*$ be a finite set of pairwise non-collinear vectors in the dual space $V^*$ (covectors) spanning $V^*$.
 To such a set one can associate the following {\it canonical form} $G_{\mathcal A}$ on $V$:

 where $x,y\in V$.
 Let us assume that this form is non-degenerate and thus establishes the isomorphism

 Let $\a^\vee = \varphi_{\mathcal A}^{-1}(\alpha)$ be the corresponding inverse image of $\alpha \in \mathcal A.$ Note that because of the choice of the canonical form $\alpha^\vee$ is a complicated function of all $\alpha \in \mathcal A$.